Mannafee/get-started-with-ai-chat/README.md

 MENU: [**FEATURES**](#features) \| [**GETTING STARTED**](#getting-started) \| [**DEVELOPMENT**](#development)  \| [**DEPLOYMENT**](#deployment)  \| [**TRACING AND MONITORING**](#tracing-and-monitoring)  \| [**GUIDANCE**](#guidance)

-This solution contains a simple chat application that is deployed to Azure Container Apps.This solution also creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
+This solution contains a simple chat application that is deployed to Azure Container Apps.
+There are instructions for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.
-The main path walks you through deploying the application using local development environment.
-After the local development environment instructions, there are also instructions for developing in GitHub Codespaces and VS Code Dev Containers.

 ## Features

+This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
+For more details about the resources that are created, view the [resources](#resources) documentation.
+There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

 #### Architecture diagram